chinapedia/wikipedia.abstract.en/Page/Commodore_64.md

 BASIC

-Simons_Basic_Splash_Screen.gif}} reduction of available BASIC-interpreter program memory allocation, due to the address space used by the cartridge.]]
+}} reduction of available BASIC-interpreter program memory allocation, due to the address space used by the cartridge.]]

 As is common for home computers of the early 1980s, the C64 comes with a BASIC interpreter, in ROM.
 KERNAL, I/O and tape/disk drive operations are accessed via custom BASIC language commands.
 The disk drive has its own interfacing microprocessor and ROM (firmware) I/O routines, much like the earlier CBM/PET systems and the Atari 400 and Atari 800.
 This means that no memory space is dedicated to running a disk operating system, as was the case with earlier systems such as the Apple  II and TRS-80.